 - A. Tuition Waiver at Cincinnati State Technical and Community College - 1.
-Members of the bargaining unit are eligible to enroll in up to two (2) courses per term or semester at the College without payment of tuition and all fees with the exception of course/lab fees, whether in-state or out-of-state, up to a maximum of eight (8) credit hours per term or semester.
+Members of the bargaining unit are eligible to enroll in up to two (2) courses per semester at the College without payment of tuition and all fees with the exception of course/lab fees, whether in-state or out-of-state, up to a maximum of eight (8) credit hours per semester.
 The member of the bargaining unit shall pay any lab fees, except for fees associated with Physical Education courses that are part of the College Wellness Program, at the time of registration. - 2.
 Spouses, children, and/or dependents of members of the bargaining unit may, whether in-state or out-of-state, receive waiver of the instructional fee, irrespective of the credit load.
 Other fees must be paid at registration time. - 3.
 Members of the bargaining unit who retire shall be permitted tuition waiver as described for members of the bargaining unit still employed. - B. Reimbursement and Salary Increases for Advanced Degrees - 1.
 The College supports the continued studies for advanced degrees of unit members and/or the continuing education of unit members which contribute to the mission of the College.
-Requests for such reimbursement must be approved in advance by the appropriate Dean.
-Should the Dean deny approval, the faculty member may appeal to the Appropriate Vice President.
+Requests for such enrollment and reimbursement must be approved in advance by the appropriate Dean.
+Should the Dean deny approval, the faculty member may appeal to the appropriate Vice President.
 The College agrees that upon submission of documented receipts for accredited College tuition and a grade report verifying a grade of "B" or better, a member of the bargaining unit shall receive reimbursement as described herein: - a.
-The College shall establish on an annual contract year basis a pool of \$60,000.00 from which tuition reimbursement shall be paid at the rate of 75% of tuition paid to a maximum of 15 credit hours per individual. - b.
-The College agrees to pay the reimbursement for those employees who properly applied in the 2010-2011 contract year but were denied reimbursement due to the exhaustion of the pool for that year.
-These reimbursements shall not be applied against the 2011-2012 pool. - c.
+The College shall establish on an annual contract year basis a pool of \$60,000.00 from which tuition reimbursement shall be paid, up to an annual maximum of fifteen (15) credit hours per individual. - For academic year 2017-2018, the per-credit rate of reimbursement shall be equivalent to seventy-five percent (75%) of the current tuition rate for Ohio residents in a comparable program at the University of Cincinnati. - b.
 Any unused portion of the pool shall be carried over from year to year and added to the \$60,000.00 annual pool.
-If a faculty member is denied reimbursement in any year because the pool has been exceeded, he or she shall be allowed to apply for reimbursement of those non-reimbursed hours in the next contract year and shall be awarded such reimbursement prior to any award to any other individual being made for tuition paid in the new year. - d.
+If a faculty member is denied reimbursement in any year because the pool has been exceeded, he or she shall be allowed to apply for reimbursement of those non-reimbursed hours in the next contract year and shall be awarded such reimbursement prior to any award to any other individual being made for tuition paid in the new year. - c.
 Faculty members who receive tuition reimbursement shall remain at the College for at least one year following the date of submission of their documented receipts for reimbursement.
 Faculty members who voluntarily leave the employ of the College prior to one year following the date of any tuition reimbursement for other than bona fide medical reasons shall reimburse the College the amount of said tuition reimbursement.